abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 Recognize that that is just an impermanent experience, arising and ceasing, so there is space around it.

-“*Saṅkhāra*” probably has one of the longest definitions in the Pali-English dictionary.
+*Saṅkhāra* probably has one of the longest definitions in the Pali-English dictionary.
 It is a complicated word and concept, and it’s used in different contexts.
 In a literal sense, it is something that is built, compounded, or created.
-So in the chant that we do, “*sabbe saṅkhāra anicca*” means, “all things of a compounded nature are impermanent.”
-But the phrase is also used in *rupaṁ aniccaṁ*, *vedana anicca*, and *sañña anicca*, as well as *saṅkhāra anicca*.
+So in the chant that we do, *sabbe saṅkhārā aniccā* means, “all things of a compounded nature are impermanent.”
+But the phrase is also used in *rūpaṃ aniccaṃ*, *vedanā aniccā*, and *saññā aniccā*, as well as *saṅkhārā aniccā*.
 It’s used in the context of the khandhas, the aggregates of being.
 And there is also a specific meaning of saṅkhāra that refers to mental states, mental formations, which are the compounded and compounding, volitional aspect of mental activities.

-17\.
-When I think of people with spontaneous, open, and generous hearts, they are full of mettā, *karuna*, and mudita but do not seem equanimous.
+Q: When I think of people with spontaneous, open, and generous hearts, they are full of mettā, *karuṇā*, and mudita but do not seem equanimous.
 Can upekkha come naturally, as well as be cultivated?

-I think it really is more a result of cultivation because it isn’t immediately apparent in human experience that equanimity has value.
+A: I think it really is more a result of cultivation because it isn’t immediately apparent in human experience that equanimity has value.
 We can see the value in loving-kindness, compassion, and sympathetic joy (the freedom from jealousy), but it isn’t immediately apparent what is